Linguapress.com home

 "They entice them in with all kinds of promises of fame and fortune, they get them at university, and then only one out of ten of them graduates," he said.
 "The system doesn't really care about them."

-One major source of income for the NCAA is a $6 billion college basketball contract with CBS television, an 11-year deal signed in 1999.
+One major source of income for the NCAA is a $6 billion college basketball contract with CBS television, an 11-year deal signed in 1999 and renewed for a further $8.8 billion in 2014.

 This and other expensive contracts have drawn a lot of criticism.
 Faculty members in many colleges have complained of the enormous sums of money spent on extensive high-quality sports facilities; and many students are increasingly bitter about the favors bestowed upon college sports champions.